Almost sure asymptotics for Riemannian random waves

 The limit kernel $\mathcal{B}_d$ only depends on the dimension $d$.
 It is related to the Bessel function of the first kind $\mathcal{J}$ by the formula

 The result of Hörmander goes beyond since the Weyl asymptotics is also true in the $\CC^\infty$ topology.
 For an arbitrary number of derivatives in $x$ and $y$, one has

-and the remainder is also uniform and $x$ and $y$.
+and the remainder is also uniform on $x$ and $y$.
 Taking $x=y$ in the local Weyl law, one gets the following classical Weyl law on the number of eigenvalues of magnitude lower than $\lambda$:

 from which one can deduce a first-order asymptotics for the $n$-th eigenvalue given by